 In this section we focus on the role of the combined effects arising from the inner binary eccentricity and the outer binary inclination.
-The values allowed for the outer apocentre $R_3$ are, depending on the simulations set, between 1 and 7 times the initial inner binary separation which typically represents a non-hierarchical systems.
-In all cases except for SET1 and SET 3 we assume $R_3/R>2$.
-Note that the interval chosen for the initial values of the inner and outer apocentres and eccentricities implies a ratio between the outer and inner semi-major axis ranging between $a_3/a = 0.5$, corresponding to a configuration with equal inner and outer apocentre and a nearly radial inner binary, and $a_3/a =14$, circular inner binary and nearly radial outer binary with initial apocentre $R_3 = 7R$.
-The eccentricity is selected according to a thermal distribution \citep{jeans19} both for $e_3$ and $e$, although in some sets the value of the inner BHB eccentricity is kept fixed, as outlined in Table \ref{models}.
+The values allowed for the outer pericentre $R_{3,i}$ are, depending on the simulations set, between 1 and 7 times the initial inner binary pericentre which typically represents a non-hierarchical systems.
+Fixing the ratio between the initial pericentre of the inner and outer orbit and allowing the eccentricities to vary implies the possibility in some cases that $R_i/(1-e_i) > R_3/(1-e_{i,3})$, thus implying that the semimajor axis of what we identify as inner BHB is actually larger than the outer.
+Therefore, in all the analysis presented below we get rid of all models that initially have $R_i/(1-e_i) > R_3/(1-e_{i,3})$, corresponding to around $10\%$ of all models.
+Due to the assumptions made, the ratio $a_{3,i}/a_i$ ranges between $1$ and $10^3$.
+Note that in set BIN2 (BHB-BHB scatterings) we find $94\%$ of triples having semimajor axis ratio in the same range, thus this kind of configuration describe the majority of triples formed in BHB-BHB strong encounters.
+The eccentricity is selected according to a thermal distribution \citep{jeans19} both for $e_{3,i}$ and $e_i$, although in some sets the value of the inner BHB eccentricity is kept fixed, as listed in Table \ref{tab:models}.